zh19910202/AIClient-2-API/README-EN.md

 *   **`src/adapter.js`**: 🔌 **Service Adapter**
     *   Adopts the classic adapter pattern to create a unified interface for each AI service (Gemini, OpenAI, Claude).
 No matter how the backend service changes, the calling method remains consistent for the main service.

-*   **`src/provider-strategies.js`**: 🎯 **Provider Strategy Pattern**
+*   **`src/provider-strategies.js`**: 🎯 **Provider Strategy Factory**
-    *   We have defined a set of strategies for each API protocol (such as OpenAI, Gemini, Claude).
-This set of strategies accurately handles all the details under that protocol, such as request parsing, response formatting, and model name extraction, ensuring perfect conversion between protocols.
+    *   Implements the strategy factory pattern, providing unified strategy interfaces for each API protocol (such as OpenAI, Gemini, Claude).
+These strategies accurately handle request parsing, response formatting, model name extraction and other details under the protocol, ensuring perfect conversion between protocols.

+*   **`src/provider-strategy.js`**: 🎯 **Strategy Base Class**
+    *   Defines the basic interface and common methods for all provider strategies, including core functions such as system prompt management and content extraction.

 *   **`src/convert.js`**: 🔄 **Format Conversion Center**
     *   This is the core of the magic that makes "everything OpenAI-compatible."
 It is responsible for accurate and lossless data conversion between different API protocol formats.